carbon-language/carbon-lang/flang/documentation/Calls.md

 across the call as an aid to debugging.

-Except for `VALUE` and known `INTENT(IN)` dummy arguments, the contents of the temporary storage will be copied back into the actual argument designator after control returns from the procedure, and it may be necessary to preserve addresses (or the values of subscripts and cosubscripts needed to recalculate them) of the actual argument designator, or its elements, in additional temporary storage if they can't be safely or quickly recomputed after the call.
+Except for `VALUE` and known `INTENT(IN)` dummy arguments, the contents of the temporary storage will be copied back into the effective argument designator after control returns from the procedure, and it may be necessary to preserve addresses (or the values of subscripts and cosubscripts needed to recalculate them) of the effective argument designator, or its elements, in additional temporary storage if they can't be safely or quickly recomputed after the call.

 ### `INTENT(OUT)` preparation

-Actual arguments that are associated with `INTENT(OUT)` dummy arguments are required to be definable.
+Effective arguments that are associated with `INTENT(OUT)` dummy arguments are required to be definable.
 This cannot always be checked, as the use of `INTENT(OUT)` does not by itself mandate the use of an explicit interface.